-Term Definition expenditure proposal regulatory proposal, revenue proposal or access arrangement guideline Draft Consumer Engagement Guideline for Network Service Provider National Electricity Rules (NER) The rules as defined in the National Electricity Law National Gas Rules (NGR) The rules as defined in the National Gas Law service providers electricity transmission and distribution network service providers and gas transmission and distribution service providers
+Term Definition consumer For this guideline, we use the term 'consumer'.
+This term is consistent with the National Electricity and National Gas Objectives.
+It is also reflected in the National Electricity Rules, which refer to 'electricity consumers'.
+We acknowledge 'consumer' and 'customer' have distinct meanings, and it is valid to make the distinction in some cases.
+We also acknowledge these terms are used interchangeably. expenditure proposal regulatory proposal, revenue proposal or access arrangement guideline Consumer Engagement Guideline for Network Service Providers National Electricity Rules (NER) The rules as defined in the National Electricity Law National Gas Rules (NGR) The rules as defined in the National Gas Law service providers electricity transmission and distribution network service providers and gas transmission and distribution service providers